B2B Referral Revenue Playbook: Turning Partnerships Into Profit

 • Stronger client relationships through value-added introductions

 When both sides see tangible benefit, referrals shift from occasional favors to consistent business drivers.
+Trust is the foundation underneath that exchange; our guide on building trust in partnerships covers how to earn the credibility that makes partners want to refer in the first place.

 Step 2: Create a Simple Referral Process